About this privacy notice

 Data processors: We use a number of different service providers (acting as ‘data processors’) who provide IT and system administration services to enable us to operate our organisation and the services we provide.
 Your personal data is transferred to (and stored by) these data processors, who generally fall under the following categories:

 - Accounting software service providers

 For security reasons we do not name all our service providers in this privacy notice.
-The types of personal data we hold about you (and that may be transferred to our data processors) are set out above.
 Please contact us (see below) if you want further information on specific data processors or the types of personal data they process for us.

 We do not directly transfer any of your personal data outside the European Economic Area (EEA).
 However, some of our data processors may do so and this section explains the impact of these international transfers and how your information is protected.

 Many of our data processors operate “cloud-based systems”, which means the information is held in information data centres in different locations.
 In some cases, they hold copies of your personal data outside the EEA.

 In each case our processors and/or we employ one or more of the following means that are designed to help safeguard your privacy rights and give you remedies in the unlikely event of abuse: